terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 (click on link above for details)

-I am still working on **my own take on the core conceptual gist of Palantir-SW**, but basically its
+I am still working on **my own take on the core conceptual gist of Palantir-SW**, but the gist is
 - Palantir makes the enterprise visible and governable.
-- LLMs make parts of that visibility probabilistic, so they must be sandboxed, verified, and logged.
+- LLMs only play the role of a helpful assistants, but their very presence makes parts of that visibility probabilistic, so they must be sandboxed, verified, and logged.

 *The trusted wizard (left) with his crystal ball (called a "palantir" ("seeing stone") in The Lord of the Rings) and (right) an LLM (AGI = super human intelligence hosted on digital circuits; this is more of a myth than "Lord of the Rings"; LLMs have no intelligence and therefore can not be trusted)* <br><img src="/assets/pal_9_06.png" alt="drones" width="25%" style="border: 1px solid #999;"> <img src="/assets/777_02.png" alt="drones" width="30%" style="border: 1px solid #999;"><br>